 If your provider is not within the Cleveland Clinic system, they can fax the referral to 216.427.9057 or email it to ReCOVerClinicReferrals@ccf.org.

 You’re also able to make an appointment without a referral.
 Just call, and schedule your first appointment in the reCOVer Clinic at 216.444.6503.

 How to Refer a Patient to the reCOVer Clinic

-Our secure online service provides referring physicians with access to patient’s treatment progress with streamlined communication from Cleveland Clinic physicians.
-This helps you stay actively involved in their ongoing care.
+Our secure online service provides referring providers with access to patient’s treatment progress with streamlined communication from our team..
+This helps you stay actively involved in your patient’s ongoing care.
 With the best possible treatment plans and coordinated care, our team approach benefits both you and your patient.

 - More than 28 days since COVID-19 diagnosis.

 - The patient is having ongoing symptoms 28 days since positive test date.

 - The patient is 18 years or older.

 Resources for Medical Professionals

 Consult QD: Find helpful posts from Cleveland Clinic's site for physicians and healthcare professionals.
 Discover the latest COVID-19 research insights, innovations, treatment trends and more: